Konic-NLP/Konic-NLP.github.io/_pages/about.md

 **************

-## Software development and Object-oriented design
+## Software Development and Object-Oriented Design

 - A music store simulation, including the functionality like placing an order, checking the inventory, sell the items, buying items and so on.
 Injecting design patterns into the code, including factory, strategy, decorator, command, observer, singleton.
 Design with class UML, state diagram and sequence diagram.
 The language we use Java.[repo](https://github.com/Konic-NLP/OOAD-project)